marbl/meryl/documentation/source/reference.rst

 existing database, MUST specify the k-mer size on the command line with the **-k** option.

-Count actions can include a value or label selector, but cannot include any filters.
-A value selector could be used to assign each k-mer a constant value instead of the count; a label selector could be used to assign each k-mer a constant representing the input file.
+Count actions can include a value or label assignment, but cannot include any selectors.
+A value assignment could be used to assign each k-mer a constant value instead of the count; a label assignment could be used to assign each k-mer a constant representing the input file.

 Counting is resource intense.
 Meryl will use memory and threads up to a